Skip to main content

 DevExpress.LookAndFeel.UserLookAndFeel.Default.SetSkinStyle(SkinSvgPalette.WXICompact.Sharpness);

-// The global Compact Mode is off; the "WXI" runtime option applies the regular WXI variation.
+// The global Compact UI Mode is off.
+The "WXI" runtime option applies WXI.

 WindowsFormsSettings.CompactUIMode = DevExpress.Utils.DefaultBoolean.False;

-// The global Compact Mode is on; the "WXI" runtime option applies the compact WXI variation.
+// The global Compact UI Mode is on.
+The "WXI" runtime option applies WXI Compact.

 WindowsFormsSettings.CompactUIMode = DevExpress.Utils.DefaultBoolean.True;